Fodezy/etl/connectors/uog/transformers/TRANSFORMER.md

 ### `course_processor.py`

 **Responsibility:**
-Acts as the main "worker" for transforming a single source course object into the universal schema.
+Acts as the main "worker" for transforming a single source course object into two distinct, final objects: a universal course object and a vector data point.

 **Process:**

-1. Receives a single "source-clean" course dictionary.
+1. Receives a single "source-clean" course dictionary and an initialized `DescriptionParser` instance.
-2. Orchestrates calls to a series of specialized helper parsers for each logical group of data, including the new `section_parser` for detailed section information.
+2. Orchestrates calls to a series of specialized helper parsers for each logical group of data.
+3.  **Calls the `description_parser`** to clean the raw description text, generate a vector embedding, and extract keywords.
-3. Implements the "strip-and-pass" logic for the `restrictions` field: it first calls the `antirequisite_parser`, removes the found antirequisites from the string, and then passes the filtered string to the `program_restriction_parser`.
+4. Implements the "strip-and-pass" logic for the `restrictions` field.
-4. Intelligently combines the structured prerequisite data from both the `requisites` and `restrictions` fields into a single, comprehensive `prerequisites` object.
+5. Intelligently combines structured prerequisite data from multiple fields.
-5. Assembles all transformed data fragments into a single, unified `Course` dictionary.
+6. Assembles two distinct objects:
+    - The main, unified `Course` dictionary, now including the extracted keywords as tags.
+    - A `VectorPoint` dictionary containing the course ID and its generated vector embedding.
+7. Returns a tuple containing these two objects.

 ### `course_helper_parsers/`

 #### `requisite_parser.py`
 **Responsibilities:**
 - Takes the raw `requisites` string as input.
 - Calls the fine-tuned OpenAI model (`ft:gpt-3.5-turbo...`) to parse the string into a structured `RequisiteExpression` object.

 #### `department_parser.py`
 **Responsibilities:**
 - Parses a department name string into a structured `Department` object.
 - Uses comprehensive, pre-populated lookup maps to find the department's official short code and its parent college.

 #### `antirequisite_parser.py`
 **Responsibilities:**

-- Scans the `restrictions` string for specific trigger phrases (e.g., "credit will not be given for") or patterns (e.g., starting with a course code).
+- Scans the `restrictions` string for specific trigger phrases (e.g., "credit will not be given for").
-- Extracts only true antirequisite course codes using regular expressions, ignoring other text.
+- Extracts only true antirequisite course codes using regular expressions.

 #### `terms_offered_parser.py`
 **Responsibilities:**

-- Parses the `offered` string (e.g., "Winter Only, All Years") into a structured `OfferingPattern` object with `terms`, `years`, and `note` fields.
+- Parses the `offered` string (e.g., "Winter Only, All Years") into a structured `OfferingPattern` object.

 #### `program_restriction_parser.py`
 **Responsibilities:**
 - Takes a filtered `restrictions` string as input (after antirequisites have been stripped out).
-- Calls the Gemini Flash API with a specialized prompt to find and structure rules like program enrollment or instructor consent.
+- Calls the Gemini Flash API to find and structure rules like program enrollment or instructor consent.

 #### `section_parser.py`
 **Responsibilities:**

-- **Orchestration:** Acts as the primary function for parsing a list of raw section data for a given course.
+- Parses a list of raw section data, extracting details for meeting times, instructors, seat capacity, and delivery mode.

-- **Seat Information:** Parses a "seats" string (e.g., "66 / 250 / 0") into structured `enrolled`, `capacity`, and `waitlist` integer fields.
-- **Instructor Details:** Extracts instructor names and their roles (e.g., "Senkl, D (Distance Education)") from strings, handling multiple instructors and deduping them.
-- **Meeting Time & Location:** Parses complex meeting strings that include days, times, and dates (e.g., "M,W,F 11:30 AM - 12:20 PM\n9/5/2025 - 8/1/2025") into structured `dayOfWeek`, `startTime` (24h format), `endTime` (24h format), `startDate` (YYYY-MM-DD), `endDate` (YYYY-MM-DD), and `location` fields.
-- **Delivery Mode Inference:** Infers the `delivery` mode (e.g., "InPerson", "Distance") based on keywords found in meeting location strings.
-- **Meeting Type Inference:** Determines the `type` of meeting (e.g., "Lecture", "Exam", "Lab", "Tutorial") based on keywords in the location string.
+#### `description_parser.py`
+**Responsibilities:**
+- **Data Cleaning:** Takes a raw description string and isolates the core descriptive text by finding and removing administrative sections (e.g., "Offering(s):", "Restriction(s):") using regular expressions.
+- **Vectorization:** Uses the `sentence-transformers` library (`all-MiniLM-L6-v2`) to convert the *cleaned* description into a 384-dimension vector embedding for semantic search.
+- **Keyword Extraction:** Uses the `KeyBERT` library to extract relevant keywords and phrases from the *cleaned* description to be used as filterable tags.
+- **Efficiency:** Implemented as a class to ensure the heavy ML models are loaded into memory only once per ETL run.

 ---

 ## Testing Strategy (`test_transformer.py`)

 **Responsibility:**
-Provides a self-contained script for running an end-to-end test of the transformation pipeline **without** making live API calls.
+Provides a self-contained script for running a small-scale, end-to-end test of the transformation pipeline.

 **Process:**

-1. Loads the full `subjects_with_courses.json` source data.
+1. Loads a subset of the full `subjects_with_courses.json` source data.
+2. Simulates expensive API calls by using "golden datasets":
-2. Loads a "golden dataset" of pre-parsed prerequisites from `Golden_DataSet_Final.jsonl` into a lookup map to simulate the OpenAI fine-tuned model's output.
+    - Loads pre-parsed prerequisites from `Golden_DataSet_Final.jsonl` into a lookup map to simulate the OpenAI model.
-3. Simulates the `program_restriction_parser` and now the `section_parser` by using small, hardcoded dictionaries or simplified logic for expected outputs for common strings, preventing actual API calls during testing.
+    - Uses a hardcoded dictionary to simulate the output of the Gemini-based `program_restriction_parser`.
+3.  **Performs a real, end-to-end test of the description processing pipeline** by initializing and using the actual `DescriptionParser` to generate real vectors and tags for the test data subset.
-4. Calls the `process_single_course` worker for each course, which uses the real helper parsers but injects the "golden" data (or simulated data for `section_parser`) instead of making API calls.
+4. Calls the `process_single_course` worker for each course, passing the real `DescriptionParser` instance and the simulated data for other parsers.
-5. Saves the final transformed output to `test_output_universal_courses.json` for review and validation.
+5.  **Saves the final transformed outputs to two separate files** for review and validation: `test_output_universal_courses.json` and `test_output_universal_vectors.json`.

 ---